Veera Dheera Sooran: Theatrical

-Veera Dheera Sooran: Part 2 was released in theatres on 27 March 2025 in standard and EPIQ formats.
+Veera Dheera Sooran was released in theatres on 27 March 2025 in standard and EPIQ formats.
 Earlier it was scheduled for 30 January 2025.
-The film was certified U/A by the Central Board of Film Certification.
+The film was cleared by the Central Board of Film Certification on 22 March.

 Delayed release issue

-On 26 March 2025, the Delhi High court issued an interim stay on the release of the film until 10:30 am the next day, following a case filed by B4U Media seeking compensation since it was unable to sell the film on OTT because the film release was announced even before selling its digital license.
+On 26 March 2025, the Delhi High Court issued an interim stay on the release of the film until 10:30 am the next day, following a case filed by B4U Media seeking compensation since it was unable to sell the film on OTT because the film release was announced even before selling its digital license.
 So, the first show scheduled at 9 am in Tamil Nadu, morning shows across other states in India and premiere shows in the US were cancelled until 11 am subject to resolving of this case.

 It was reported that the screening would begin by noon.
 But the Delhi High Court ordered HR Pictures to deposit Rs.
 7 crores immediately and submit all the documents within the next 48 hours to release the film in theatres.
 Further, it was also reported that Vikram, S. J. Suryah and S. U. Arun Kumar had offered to fund their producer to aid the film's release for the afternoon show.
 But the Delhi Court extended the interim stay halting the film's release for the next four weeks.
 It was also reported that, both the parties were planning to work together to find an amicable solution and also appeal to the judge in this regard, to release the film latest by 6 pm.

 As both the parties finally negotiated, by afternoon, the Delhi High Court bench reversed its earlier interim order, thereby granting permission to release the film from 6 pm on the same release date as planned earlier, which was officially confirmed by the director himself.